Breaking Down the Real Meaning of an XDR Solution

 Integration | Requires manual setup for analytics tool compatibility | Seamless integration with analytics platforms |

-Healthcare, retail, finance, and manufacturing industries gain a lot from this.
+Most companies in industries like healthcare, retail, finance, and manufacturing gain a lot from this.
 For example, healthcare uses data lakes to analyze patient data, and retail uses them to personalize customer experiences and manage inventory better.